mitranim/tabularius/doc/app.md

 Unlike in regular terminals, commands don't block the prompt.
 Instead, each command starts a "process", which is added to set of currently running processes.
 This is similar to OS process management, and implemented in `./js/os.mjs`.

-In the default state of the media panel (when no other content is put there), at the bottom it shows currently running processes.
-Each process has a pid, a command's name and args, and a tiny button (with a cross) that kills it.
+The media panel allows adding any amount of media items.
+They're vertically scrollable.
+The bottom item always shows currently running processes.
+Each process has a pid, a command's name and args, and a tiny button that kills it.

 In the terminal, processes can be viewed with `ps` and killed with `kill` (using `AbortController`).